losizm/scamper/README.md

 details._

-### Basic Authentication Scheme
+### Basic Authentication

-There are subclasses defined for the Basic scheme: `BasicChallenge` and `BasicCredentials`.
+There are subclasses defined for Basic authentication: `BasicChallenge` and `BasicCredentials`.

 ```scala